TP-Link Kasa No Cooling Call Output or Open Y Circuit

 Safety: Turn off power to indoor and outdoor units before working on wiring.

-• Confirm call for cool: Set thermostat to Cool and lower setpoint.
+• Confirm call for cool: Set the thermostat to Cool and lower the setpoint.
 Verify the thermostat indicates a cooling call.

 • Outdoor unit wiring: At the condenser, inspect the low-voltage connections from the furnace/air handler.
 Tighten any loose wire nuts or terminal screws.